 The share rights have been valued by Mercer (Australia) Pty Ltd. A fair value expressed as a value per share right has been determined as at the grant date for each grant of rights.
 The rights have been valued according to a discounted cash flow (DCF) methodology.
-The share price at valuation date and a 3.9% dividend yield for Grant 6, a 7.7% dividend yield for Grant 7, a 5.5% dividend yield for Grant 8, a 5.1% dividend yield for Grants 9 and 10, a 4.5% dividend yield for Grant 11 and a 3.9% dividend yield for Grants 12 and 13 (based on historic and future estimates at the time) formed the basis of the valuation.
+The share price at valuation date and a 5.1% dividend yield for Grant 9, a 4.5% dividend yield for Grant 11, a 3.9% dividend yield for Grants 12, 13, 14 and 15 and a 4.9% dividend yield for Grant 16 (based on historic and future estimates at the time) formed the basis of the valuation.
 Refer to note 2(n) for further details on the valuation methodology.